-Our chart shows Auriga at late evening or near midnight, when this pentagon-shaped pattern hits the zenith, or highest point in the sky.
+Our chart shows Auriga at the vicinity of midnight, when this pentagon-shaped pattern hits the zenith, or highest point in the sky.
 From the Northern Hemisphere, however, you can actually see Capella and the Celestial Chariot in the northeast sky at nightfall.

 Sky chart of the constellation Auriga the Charioteer